Skip to content

 THCA, or tetrahydrocannabinolic acid, is a non-psychoactive compound found in cannabis that is converted into THC, the main psychoactive component, when heated.
 Although THCA itself doesn't produce the typical "high," understanding how long it stays in the body is important, especially for those who might be subject to drug tests.
-In this article, we'll take a detailed look at how long THCA can stay in your system, what factors influence its duration, and how it compares to THC.
+In this article, we'll take a detailed look at how long THCA can stay in your system for a drug test, what factors influence its duration, and how it compares to THC.

 What is THCA?